Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Secured Access:** Access to build and deployment systems MUST be secured according to the requirements outlined in [{{site.TITLE_SSDLC_SECENV}}]({{site.URL_SSDLC_SECENV}}).

-3. **Restrict Runner:** Seperate and restricted runner nodes MUST be used at least for every environment/stage.
-Shared runner nodes MUST not be used for applications with different secirity classification.
+3. **Restrict Execution Nodes:** Pipelines MUST be executed on seperate and restricted nodes (or runners) at least for every environment.
+Shared nodes MUST not be used for applications or services with different security classification.

 4. **Automated Security Checks:** Automated security checks MUST be integrated into the build and deployment processes in accordance with the requirements specified in [{{site.TITLE_SSDLC_SECTESTS}}]({{site.URL_SSDLC_SECTESTS}}).